Kyma 2.8

 While we get back to beeing busy with what's next, you go and explore what we've prepared for you.

-- API Gateway - exposing workloads in multiple Namespaces with one APIRule
+Exposing workloads in multiple Namespaces with one APIRule

 This Kyma release comes with an update to the APIRule CR that lets you expose and secure services in multiple Namespaces.
 Now it’s possible to specify the service Namespace either on the spec.service level or individually for each service in spec.rules.
 This new field is optional.
 If you do not specify it, the default APIRule Namespace is used.

-For more details, see the APIRule CR documentation.
 Check out also our new tutorial on how to expose workloads in multiple Namespaces with a single APIRule definition.

 From this release, Application Gateway in Kyma supports redirects for the HTTP requests in which the URL host remains unchanged.

-With this functionality, the HTTP client has the option to resolve redirects within the scope of the same API.
 If so configured, the HTTP client that originally called Application Gateway follows redirects through the Gateway, passing authorization, custom headers, URL parameters, and the body.

 For more details, see Application Gateway details.